stasilo/retrace.gl/README.md

 # retrace.gl - SDF sculpting & path tracing app
-Create programatically defined geometries with an API suited for generative art - in your browser! :tada:
+Programatically defined geometries with an API suited for generative art - in your browser! :tada:

 ![retrace](https://github.com/stasilo/retrace.gl/raw/master/docs/assets/sdf-sculpture-screen.png)

 [Live demo](https://stasilo.github.io/raytracer-demo/?scene=assets/scenes/sdf-sculpture/index.js.rtr) - press *regenerate scene* to generate a new goemetry.

 ---
 Retrace.gl is an SDF sculptor software and physically based path tracer written in webgl2/glsl.
-It has a declarative scene API geared towards generative art, with support for dynamic composition of SDF CSG's (Constructive Solid Geometries composed of Signed Distance Functions), using Javascript.
+It has a declarative scene API geared towards generative art, with support for dynamic composition of SDF CSG's (Constructive Solid Geometries composed of Signed Distance Functions), using a Javascript API.

 You can also export your SDF composition as a regular mesh in STL-format, ready for 3d-printing: